unidoc/unidoc.github.io/_includes/news/launching-unidoc.md

  * ProtectPDF
  * UnlockPDF

-[UniDoc](http://unidoc.io) is starting out as a PDF toolkit, but will be expanding to a general document processing libraries with support to read and write PDF, Doc, DocX and more formats.
+[UniDoc](http://unidoc.io) is starting out as a PDF toolkit for Go, but will be expanding to a general document processing libraries with support to read and write PDF, Doc, DocX and more formats.
 Contribution from the community is crucial to help us achieve our goal.

 We have big plans to improve it to support a lot for functionality:

+ * Command Line Interface for the most common operations, useful for sysadmins.
  * Compress PDF
  * JPG to PDF
  * PDF to JPG